 Why first-year students?

-The first year of college is commonly a time of profound transition.
-During this period of adjustment and initiation, first-year seminars provide a welcoming environment in which students may interact with other first-year students, engage with faculty members in small settings, and be introduced to the privileges and responsibilities of an academic community.
+The first year of college marks a significant transition for students.
+It’s a time of adjustment and initiation into the academic community.
+First-year seminars serve as a welcoming environment where students can interact with their peers, engage with faculty members in small settings, and begin to understand the privileges and responsibilities that come with being part of an academic community.

 Why seminars?